 A bus topology describes a multipoint configuration.
-Once long cable acts as a backbone to link all the devices in the network.
-Node is connected to the bus cable by drop lines and taps.
-As a signal travels along the back-bone, some of its energy is transformed into heat.
+Once a long cable acts as a backbone to link all the devices in the network.
+The node is connected to the bus cable by drop lines and taps.
+As a signal travels along the backbone, some of its energy is transformed into heat.

 Therefore, it becomes weaker the farther it has to travel.
 For this reason, there is a limit on the number of taps a bus can support and on the distance between those taps.

 The advantage of bus topology is the ease of installation.
 Backbone cable can be laid along the most efficient path, then connected to the nodes by drop lines of various lengths.
 Also, the bus uses less cabling than mesh, star, or tree topologies.